 Lapwing and Curlew have both suffered a massive contraction in range and population decline in the last 20 years or so, nationally and locally.
 Curlew has been described as the UK’s highest bird conservation priority, as we have an estimated 28% of the European breeding population, and 19 – 27% of the world population.

-The Annual Public Meeting in early March agreed to conduct a Lapwing and Curlew survey in 2017, to complement similar surveys carried out by other Community Wildlife Groups in different parts of the Shropshire Hills.
+The Annual Public Meeting in March 2017 agreed to conduct a Lapwing and Curlew survey to complement similar surveys carried out by other Community Wildlife Groups in different parts of the Shropshire Hills.
 The AGM of the Church Stretton Branch of the Shropshire Ornithological Society also agreed to support the survey.

 An area was selected where these species were found breeding in the 2008-13 Shropshire Bird Atlas, comprising 30 2×2 kilometre squares on the Ordnance Survey National Grid, known as “tetrads”.

-The Group plans to repeat the Bird Survey in 2018.
+The Group plans to repeat the Bird Survey in 2020.
 New participants are needed, so we hope to recruit new members.
-A leaflet with information on the 2018 project is available here.
+A leaflet with information on the 2020 project is available here (PDF).

 A meeting at 7.30pm on Tuesday, 17th March 2020 at the Methodist Church Hall, Watling Street, Church Stretton will be given a presentation of the 2019 results in this report, and also plan the 2020 survey.
 Everyone interested in birds is welcome to participate.
 You too can play an active part in this important and interesting survey.

 If you are interested in taking part, please contact the Project Leader, Leo Smith.

 Page updated: 24/03/2019 by JGNB